tardate/LittleArduinoProjects/8051/AT89C2051/Blinky/README.md

 [this version](https://excellmedia.dl.sourceforge.net/project/sdcc/snapshot_builds/i386_universal-apple-macosx/sdcc-snapshot-i386_universal-apple-macosx-20150214-9180.tar.bz2),
 but that was when I was still using an Intel-based machine.

-I now run macOS on Apple Silicon (M3), and it seems there are no pre-compiled distributions for this platform.
+I now run macOS on Apple Silicon (M3), and while there are now pre-compiled distributions for this platform, it is also readily available with Homebrew.
-Can it be compiled from source?
-Luckily it seems the hard work has already been done - there is a [brew formula](https://formulae.brew.sh/formula/sdcc) that is Apple Silicon-compatible:
+There is a [brew formula](https://formulae.brew.sh/formula/sdcc) that is Apple Silicon-compatible:

 ```sh
 $ brew install sdcc